 Hot Flashes: Causes & How To Treat Them Naturally

 One of the most typical and well-known symptoms of menopause is hot flashes.
-While hot flashes are unpleasant and disruptive, there are fortunately methods that can help you lessen their frequency and intensity without disrupting any of your body’s natural processes.
+While hot flashes are unpleasant and disruptive, there are, fortunately, methods that may help to lessen both their frequency and intensity.

 What are Hot Flashes?

-Hot flashesphenomena in which you will feel as though your upper body has spiked in temperaturefeeling of heat typically concentrates around your face, neck, and chest region.
-Those experiencing a hot flash might also begin to sweat, and their skin can appear to redden, as though they’re reacting to an outside warmth.
+Hot flashes are a phenomena in which you will feel sudden warmth in the upper part of your body¹.
+The heat typically concentrates around your face, neck, and chest region.
+Those experiencing a hot flash may also begin to sweat, experience a rapid heartbeat and/or feelings of anxiety, and their skin can appear to redden, as though they’re reacting to an outside warmth¹.

 Hot flashes at night are called night sweats, but the symptoms are identical between the two sensations.
 This can interrupt sleep or make it difficult to fall asleep.
 Similarly, during the day, hot flashes can cause disturbances in your daily routine and tasks.